Bias-Aware Inference in Regularized Regression Models: Finite-sample results

-where $g^*_\lambda(\cdot)$ is analogous to the regularized regression estimate $\pi^*_\lambda$ in~\eqref{eq:pi_optimization}: it solves
+where $g_\lambda(\cdot)$ is analogous to the regularized regression estimate $\pi_\lambda$ in~\eqref{eq:pi_optimization}: it solves

-When $\widetilde{\Pen}$ is the Sobolev seminorm, this yields a spline estimate $g_{\lambda}^{*}$ \citep[see, for example][]{wahba90}.
-The partly linear model was treated in an influential paper by \citet{robinson_root-n-consistent_1988}, as well as earlier papers cited therein.
-Interestingly, the estimator proposed by \citet{robinson_root-n-consistent_1988} takes a similar form to the estimator $\hat\beta_\lambda$, involving residuals from a nonparametric regression of $w$ on $\tilde z_i$.
+When $\widetilde{\Pen}$ is the Sobolev seminorm, this yields a spline estimate $g_{\lambda}$ \citep[see, for example][]{wahba90}.
+Interestingly, the estimator proposed in the seminal work by \citet{robinson_root-n-consistent_1988} takes a similar form to the estimator $\hat\beta_\lambda$, involving residuals from a nonparametric regression of $w$ on $\tilde z_i$.
 While the analysis in \citet{robinson_root-n-consistent_1988} is asymptotic, our results imply that a version of this estimator has sharp finite-sample optimality properties. \end{example}